BradyBorker/Flight-Booker/README.md

 Flight Booker Project of the Odin Project: https://www.theodinproject.com/lessons/ruby-on-rails-flight-booker

 This Project focused on associations and forms.
-More specifically the ability to create multiple models from a single form using 'fields_for'.
+More specifically the ability to create multiple models from a single form using 'fields_for' and 'accept_nested_attributes_for' methods.